University of the Sciences: The J. W. England Library

 The library of the University of the Sciences in Philadelphia was formed in 1821 at the second meeting of the board of trustees and collected significant works in pharmaceutical science from its inception.
 In 1973, the library moved into a free-standing building and was named the Joseph W. England Library.
 Small but specialized, the collection is particularly strong in pharmacy, pharmacognosy, pharmaceutics and foreign drug compendia.
 Other areas of specialization include toxicology, pharmacology and physical therapy.
 In total, the library housed more than 470,000 volumes, with an annual circulation of approximately 5,680.

 The library was also a member of the Network of the National Library of Medicine (NNLM), which is administered under the U.S. National Institutes of Health (NIH).
 Among its collection were the holdings of the Leopold Helfand Rare Book and Archives Room, which include seventeenth and eighteenth-century botanicals, books once belonging to Benjamin Franklin and Sir Isaac Newton, as well as the theses of Dr. Eli Lilly, Sir Henry S. Wellcome and Silas M. Burroughs, written in their own hand.
 Since the university and its graduates were of interest to anyone researching the origins of the pharmaceutical industry.
-As of January 2024 the library had closed and St. Joseph's planned to vacate the building by the end of the 2024-2025 academic year.
+As of January 2024 the library had closed.
+The library building was among those included in the 2025 campus sale.